Frédérique Apffel-Marglin

-Frédérique Apffel-Marglin is a professor emerita of Anthropology.
+Frédérique Apffel-Marglin is a professor emerita of anthropology.
 She taught at Smith College in Massachusetts.

 Life

 Apffel-Marglin finished high school at the Lycée Regnault, Tangier, Morocco.
 She received both her B.A.
 (Mediterranean Studies, 1973) and her Ph.D.
 (Anthropology, 1980) from Brandeis University.

-She lived in India for several years.
+Apffel-Marglin lived in India for several years.
 She was first a student of Indian Classical Dance (Odissi style) and later did her first field research among the temple dancers of Jagannath Temple in Orissa in the mid-1970s.
-Her later field research was among agricultural communities in coastal Orissa.
-Since 1994 she has engaged in collaborative work with non-governmental organizations in Peru and Bolivia.
+Her later fieldwork was among agricultural communities in coastal Orissa.
+Since 1994, she has engaged in collaborative work with non-governmental organizations in Peru and Bolivia.
 She taught in graduate courses that those organizations offered from 1994 until 2005.
 She was the coordinator of Centers for Mutual Learning in Peru and Bolivia during that period.
 This project was funded by a MacArthur grant until 1999.
 In 2009 she founded a non-profit organization in the Peruvian High Amazon called Sachamama Center for Biocultural Regeneration (SCBR) that she directs.
-SCBR collaborates with local indigenous communities on the re-creation of a pre-Columbian anthropogenic soil of millenarian fertility recently discovered by archaeologists(www.centrosachamama.org).
+SCBR collaborates with local indigenous communities on the re-creation of a pre-Columbian anthropogenic soil of millenarian fertility discovered by archaeologists.
 She also directs summer study abroad programs for US undergraduates at SCBR.

 She was a research advisor at the World Institute for Development Economics Research (WIDER) in Helsinki, an affiliate of the United Nations University, from 1985 until 1991.
-As part of that endeavor, she and Harvard economist Stephen Marglin formed an interdisciplinary and international collaborative team that has produced three books on critical approaches to development and globalization."
+As part of that endeavor, she and Harvard economist Stephen Marglin formed an interdisciplinary and international collaborative team that has produced three books on critical approaches to development and globalization.
 She has published over 55 articles and 13 books.

-She is one of the associate editors of the journal INTERculture (Intercultural Institute of Montreal).
+She was one of the associate editors of the journal INTERculture.